Declared a World Heritage Site, it is one of the most beautiful cities in Europe and is popularly known as the Pearl of the Mediterranean.

 What to see in the Monastery

-6. Dream at the Sponza Palace
+6. Dream in the Sponza Palace

 7. Stroll along the Dubrovnik City Walls

-8. Visit Dubrovnik Cathedral
+8. Visit the Dubrovnik Cathedral

 The main meeting point in Dubrovnik is the Great Fountain of Onofrio, a structure that was built in the 15th century by the Neapolitan architect Onofrio della Cava to provide drinking water to the Republic of Ragusa.

-Go in search of the Little Fountain of Onofrio
+Go in search of Onofrio's Little Fountain

 10. Game of Thrones